EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 - It should be possible to translate the sequence to a variety of building control platforms.
 - It must allow identification of cyclic graphs that would require iterative solutions and hence are not suited for implementation in building automation systems.

-### My Houghts on the Benefits of open source - where CDL could realy provide more value:
+### My thoughts on the Benefits of open source - where CDL could realy provide more value:
 - Access to the source - <ins> I see what you did there </ins>
 - Free remix and redistribution - Fork it!
 - End to predatory vendor lock-in - something BACnet never really solved.